kent-map/kent/20c/20c-cumming-biography/README.md

 <br><br>
 She had 20 books published and wrote numerous short stories for children’s annuals including a series about ballet.[^ref18]

+She died on ....
 Her funeral took place at St. Nicholas Church, Sandhurst, on Monday 6th September 2004.
 <br><br>
 Other Kent writers of tales about horses and ponies include Marion Stapylton Pares (pseud.
 Judith Campbell), author of _Family Pony_ and Gillian Baxter who wrote _Horses and Heather_.
 <br><br>